MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### Microsoft Search in Bing

-If you're signed into Microsoft Edge using your work or school account (Microsoft Entra ID account), your typed-in characters are also sent to Microsoft Search in Bing, which returns work- or school-related results and cross-device suggested queries to you.
+If you're signed into Microsoft Edge using your work or school account (Microsoft Entra ID account), your typed-in characters are also<!--todo: also, in addition to what?  in addition to your default search provider?  state what's being added to, or delete "also"--> sent to Microsoft Search in Bing, which returns work- or school-related results and cross-device suggested queries to you.

 Your administrator can choose to turn on or off the work- or school-related results or query suggestions entirely for your organization, by using the `AddressBarMicrosoftSearchInBingProviderEnabled` Microsoft Search in Bing (MSB) policy.
 If your administrator turns off the `AddressBarMicrosoftSearchInBingProviderEnabled` policy:
 * You don't see work- or school- related results from Microsoft Search in Bing.